-The ending of Trump’s presidency echoes the beginning — with a lie
+Analysis | The ending of Trump’s presidency echoes the beginning — with a lie

 Her hyperbolic assertion was reminiscent of another baseless claim made by another Trump press secretary nearly four years ago.
 Sean Spicer stepped behind the briefing room lectern on his first full day on the job and, at the president’s urging, told falsehoods about the size of Trump’s inauguration crowds.

-“The only tragedy about the lie about crowd size is he’s always capable of finding people willing to lie for him,” said Anthony Scaramucci, who served as Trump’s communication director for 11 days and has since become an outspoken critic of the president.
+“The only tragedy about the lie about crowd size is, he’s always capable of finding people willing to lie for him,” said Anthony Scaramucci, who served as Trump’s communications director for 11 days and has since become an outspoken critic of the president.

 McEnany did not respond to requests for comment about how she arrived at the incorrect 1 million figure.
 Trump himself tweeted Sunday that “tens of thousands” had demonstrated.